 Free shipping offers another way to save when shopping online.
 So, check out “5 Ways to Land Free Shipping When Shopping Online.”

 Join mailing lists and check the retailer’s Facebook page

-A couple of the best ways to save on holiday gifts are to sign up for email alerts from a retailer or to download its app.
+A couple of the best ways to save on holiday gifts are to sign up for email alerts from a retailer and to download its app.
 In both cases, you’ll be alerted when new deals arrive.
 In addition, many retailers will offer a bonus — such as 15% off your first purchase — simply for signing up.